patrickbucher/elixir-basics/README.md

 ## Composing Abstractions

-Storing a list of values under a key can be used in more situations than for storing ToDo entries.
+Storing a list of values under a key can be used in more situations than for storing buddy entries.
 The details of managing such a map thus can be abstracted away by a new module called `MultiDict` (`examples/buddies/multi_dict.ex`):

 ```elixir